codecentric/cxf-spring-boot-starter/README.md

 private CxfAutoConfiguration cxfAutoConfiguration;
 ```

-and obtain the base.url by calling
+and obtain the base.url and the serviceUrlEnding (this one is derived from the wsdl:service name attribute of your WSDL) by calling

 ```
-cxfAutoConfiguration.getBaseUrl()
+cxfAutoConfiguration.getBaseAndServiceEndingUrl()
 ```

 ##### Integrate real XML test files into your Unit-, Integration- or SingleSystemIntegrationTests